-"Today is a former Emperor Alexander III, the port is visited tourist attraction.
-Here are a contemporary art gallery, small cinema, surf club.
-Guided tours through the underground maze of forts, embankments and inspection of prison (constructed as a guardhouse).
-These casemates served sailors garrison punishment involved in the events of 1905 years.
-The last prisoners left no records on the walls of prison cells in 1997 year.
-The complex naval port has a unique architectural and cultural importance, but most of the buildings abandoned and gradually destroyed, "- he told the newspaper VIEW historian Oleg Pukhlyak.
+"Today the former port of Emperor Alexander III is a visited tourist site.
+There is a gallery of modern art, a small cinema, a surf club.
+Excursions are conducted along the underground labyrinths of forts, coastal fortifications and inspection of the prison (which was built as a guardhouse).
+In these casemates served the sailors of the garrison, who participated in the events of 1905 year.
+The last prisoners left records on the walls of the prison cells in 1997 year.
+The complex of the military port has a unique architectural and cultural significance, however, most of the buildings are abandoned and gradually destroyed, "the historian Oleg Pukhlyak told the newspaper VZGLYAD.

-Guides Martins Kesteris leading foreign tourists here, also expressed concerns about the crumbling military buildings of imperial times.
-"The reality, of course, sad.
-Since Karosta declared a special economic zone, which means that here, according to city leaders, are increasingly should be aimed at the development of the port industry.
-Unfortunately, in my opinion, now there is the destruction of unique historic site.
-As a result, there does not develop nor tourism, nor is the industry, which they say in the government.
-And by and large everything continues to fall ", - complains Kesteris.
+Guide Martins Kesteris, bringing here foreign tourists, also expressed fears about the dilapidated military development of the tsarist times.
+"Reality, of course, is sad.
+As Karosta is declared a special economic zone, it means that here, according to the city's leadership, more and more should be aimed at the development of the port industry.
+Unfortunately, in my opinion, the unique historical territory is being destroyed.
+As a result, neither tourism nor the industry spoken of in self-government develops here.
+And by and large everything continues to crumble, "- complains Kesteris.

-Also indicative of the fate of the military town Skrunda, Kurzeme region.
-In Soviet times there was a separate radio engineering warning system assembly of the missile attack.
-The object was created in 1960-ies for the operation of the radar-horizon of the "Dnestr-M" consists of two horn antenna length and height 250 15 meters each with a two-storey building and Computing command points between them.
-Construction "nedremannogo eye" began in 1965 year and was completed in January 1969-th.
-In tandem with a similar station at Murmansk region Olenegorsk The local radar controlled the western direction, tracking ballistic missile launches from NATO submarine boats in the Norwegian and North Seas.
-Information from the stations on special lines of communication was transmitted to the command center, located in the Moscow region.
+Also indicative is the fate of the military town in Skrunda, in the Kurzeme region.
+In Soviet times, there was a separate radio technical unit of the missile attack warning system.
+The object was created in the 1960-ies for the exploitation of the Nistru-M suprahorizon radar, which consisted of two horn antennas of length 250 and a height of 15 meters each with a two-story building of the command and control center between them.
+The construction of the "untimely eye" began in 1965 and was completed in January of the 1969.
+Coupled with a similar station near Olenegorsk, Murmansk region, the local radar monitored the western direction, tracking ballistic missile launches from NATO submarines in the Norwegian and North Seas.
+Information from the stations on special communication lines was transferred to the command center located in the Moscow region.

 As a result of the collapse of the Soviet Republic of Latvia became the object property, its rental Russia paid 5 million dollars a year.
 Despite requests from Moscow, Riga refused her further operation base.
 In early May, the building 1995 receiving installation "Daryal" was blown up by US company Control Demolition Incorporated.
 In turn, the "Dnepr" station stopped working in August 31 1998 years and were removed by the end of the year 1999.
 During the demolition and clearing the territory of Russia paid 7 million.

-Recently, "ghost town" was chosen for training the army of Latvia, and in July last year, Defense Minister Raymond Bergmanis announced that NATO polygon will be created here.
-Allegedly, this area in 45 hectares, which includes about seventy houses, most of which are in poor condition (barracks, ten block of houses, a school, a kindergarten, a hotel and a hospital), allows for tactical maneuvers in the urban environment.
-In January 2017-th alliance even posted to your profile on YouTube video, which shows how the combat training in Skrunda.
+Recently, the "ghost town" was chosen by the Latvian army for training, and last July the head of the Ministry of Defense Raymond Bergmanis announced that a NATO polygon would be created there.
+Say, this territory in 45 hectares, which includes about seventy real estate objects, most of which are in poor condition (barracks, ten block houses, a school, a kindergarten, a hotel and a hospital), allows to conduct tactical exercises in an urbanized environment.
+In January, 2017-th alliance even posted a video on its profile in YouTube, which shows how combat trainings are held in Skrund.

-In parallel, in Latvia still we have begun to realize that it is better to use the former Soviet bunkers and polygons as "zamanuhi" for tourists, than to allow them to break down slowly.
-So, existing in the country Rural Tourism Association has made a map of objects in which noted seventy seats.
-The head of the association Asnate Ziemele considers that the remainder of the legacy of the Soviet army should be put in order.
+At the same time in Latvia, they began to understand that it would be better to use former Soviet bunkers and landfills as "zamanuhi" for tourists than to allow them to slowly collapse.
+So, the country's Association of Rural Tourism has created a map of such facilities, which marked seventy places.
+The head of the association, Asnate Ziemele, believes that the legacy left of the Soviet army must be put in order.
 "Maybe now something will change.
-We are a little flaunting just how little such objects equip and protect.
-It is, of course, our history - and have always been people interested in the military heritage of the Soviet Union ", - says Ziemele.
+We are gradually advertising how little such facilities are equipped and protected.
+After all, this is undoubtedly our story - and there have always been people interested in the military legacy of the USSR, "says Ziemele.

 In turn, the businessman Raivis Federovich prudently ordered the fate of the Soviet bunker in Riga Andrejosta area, built there a small museum.
 "I was interested in such things from childhood, when 90-e I was watching TV.
 Silos and army bases while showing a negative side, which, they say, is a place of heightened danger, contaminated objects.
 But this caused me a lot of interest.
 It took two decades and had the opportunity to go round these places live.
 As a child, could not even imagine that so many of them ", - says Raivis.